andrewbranch/gatsby-remark-vscode/MIGRATING.md

 }
 ```

+The new `theme` option also supports some options that `colorTheme` did not; you can read about the full API in the [README](README.md#multi-theme-support).

 ### CSS variables and class names have changed

 - If you wrote custom CSS targeting the class `.vscode-highlight`, replace that selector with `.grvsc-container`.
 - If you wrote custom CSS targeting any other class beginning with `.vscode-highlight`, replace the `.vscode-highlight` prefix with `.grvsc`.
 For example, `.vscode-highlight-line` is now `.grvsc-line`.
 - If you set any CSS variables, replace the `--vscode-highlight` prefix with `--grvsc`.
 For example, `--vscode-highlight-border-radius` is now `--grvsc-border-radius`.
 - If you wrote custom CSS targeting a token class name beginning with `.mtk`, that was never intended to be supported!
 Consider using `replaceColor` instead, or [file an issue](https://github.com/andrewbranch/gatsby-remark-vscode/issues/new) if you think you have a compelling use case for writing custom token CSS.

+### Known issues

+- Usage with [gatsby-plugin-mdx](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx) requires gatsby-plugin-mdx@1.0.68 or later.